chipsalliance/rocket-chip/README.md

 We tag a version of the RISC-V software ecosystem that works with the RTL committed in this repository.
 * **torture**
 ([https://github.com/ucb-bar/riscv-torture](https://github.com/ucb-bar/riscv-torture)):
-This module is used to generate and execture constrained random instruction streams that can be used to stress-test both the core and uncore portions of the design.
+This module is used to generate and execute constrained random instruction streams that can be used to stress-test both the core and uncore portions of the design.

 ### <a name="what_packages"></a>Scala Packages

-In addition to submodules that track independent git repositories, the rocket-chip code base is itself factored into a number of Scala packages.
+In addition to submodules that track independent Git repositories, the rocket-chip code base is itself factored into a number of Scala packages.
 These packages are all found within the src/main/scala directory.
 Some of these packages provide Scala utilities for generator configuration,